Otavalo people: Spanish rule

 The Spanish conquered the Inca Empire in the 1530s and Spanish settlement began.
 The Inca and Spanish conquests and the Spanish rule of the Otavalo and other nearby chiefdoms, plus recurrent epidemics of European diseases, had a profound impact on the population.
 By 1582, the population of the northern Ecuador Andean region was estimated to have declined by 80 percent to an estimated 30,000.
 The Spanish put heavy demands on the Otavalo people for labor.
 One-fifth of the Otavalo were required to work, essentially as slave labor, for the Spanish, often in hot tropical climates to which they were not accustomed.
 Vineyards owned by the Dominican Order of the Catholic church were characterized as "fields of blood" because of the Otavalo laborers who died working there.

 Present day

+An Otavaleña in traditional dress works with a customer in the open-air market in Otavalo, Ecuador.

 Unlike many others the Otavalo survived as a distinct ethnic group, but sometime after the 16th century they lost their original language and henceforth spoke Kichwa, the Quechua dialect spoken in Ecuador, and Spanish.

 In 1990, the number of Otavalo people was estimated at 45,000 to 50,000 in the Otavalo area with another 5,000 to 8,000 living elsewhere in Ecuador or other countries.